 In contrast, Upsie eliminates typical warranty issues, making it the best option for protecting a child's smartphone

 .
-Terms and conditions are easy to understand.
+Upsie offers a Smartphone Subscription Warranty with Terms and conditions that are easy to understand.
 And with 24/7 customer service along with online submissions, making a claim is easier than ever.
 Best of all, Upsie’s warranty protection includes coverage for drops, liquid spills, screen damage, and defects.
 With Upsie, customers can protect their kids’ smartphones with affordable and comprehensive coverage.

 Learn More About Smartphones: